-The School of Pharmacy offers two PharmD/MS dual degrees programs.
-Admission to either program is limited to a maximum of two PharmD students per year.
+The School of Pharmacy offers three PharmD/MS dual degrees programs.
+Admission to each program is limited to a maximum of two PharmD students per year.

 Successful applicants will hold an undergraduate degree and have prior relevant work experience.
 Under the dual degree agreement, 12 credits of MS coursework are accepted as PharmD electives.